dola2164-png/Offline-AI/README.md

 | `POST /api/trucks/register` | `TruckRegistrationController` | Registers a truck for the transport booking feature |
 | `GET /api/trucks` | `TruckRegistrationController` | Lists available trucks |

-> Fill in exact request/response shapes from `ChatRequest`, `ChatResponse`, and `ChatMessage` DTOs as your API stabilizes.

 ## 🗺️ Roadmap